trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Model Portfolios and the APICopy Location

-Advisors can use Model Portfolios to easily invest some or all of a client’s  assets into one or multiple custom-created portfolios, rather than  tediously managing individual investments in single instruments.
+Advisors can use Model Portfolios to easily invest some or all of a clientÃ¢â‚¬â„¢s  assets into one or multiple custom-created portfolios, rather than  tediously managing individual investments in single instruments.

 [More about Model Portfolios](https://www.interactivebrokers.com/en/index.php?f=20917)